kilsmo/purefun/documents/functionsandtypes.md

 Purefun has three function types:

 `pure` — deterministic, side-effect free.
-Can only call `pure` or `tail` functions.
+Can only call `pure` functions.
 Use whenever possible.

 `side` — allows side effects (I/O, randomness, state).
 Can call any function type.